GavinWz/Apertium/README.md

 [classify-symbols.cpp](https://github.com/GavinWz/Apertium/blob/master/classify-symbols.cpp) is the latest version of it.

-[classifu-symbols.cc](https://github.com/GavinWz/Apertium/blob/master/classify-symbols.cc) is the update version of classify-symbol.cpp.
-There is no major changes, all the little details.
+[classify-symbols.cc](https://github.com/GavinWz/Apertium/blob/master/classify-symbols.cc) is the update version of classify-symbol.cpp.
+There is no major changes, all are the little details.
 Besides, I used u_fadopt() instead of u_finit() to initialize the UFILE input stream to avoid mixing I/O by transferring the file stream ownership.

 ### Compile
 To compile this code, first make sure the ICU environment is available, and then compile it with the following command: